visualjournalist/visualjournalist.github.io/index.md

 layout: home
 ---

-This is an experiment in using Jekyll and Github pages.
-There is currently a lot of lorem ipsum on this site.
+This site is currently under development, and an experiment in using Jekyll and Github pages.
+There is a lot of lorem ipsum.